OpenCoin/opencoin-playground/v4/docs/reviews.md

 - [George Walker](http://www.ccls.edu/staff/walker.html)

 The [legal report](opencoin_legal_summary.doc) examines under which circumstances OpenCoin could be run (at the time).
 Legal circumstances have changed since then, so we would recommend do have another legal review.

-There was also a [freemind mindmap](legal.mm), exported as svg:
+There was also a [freemind mindmap](legal.mm), that shows the structure of the legal issues.
+Here exported as an image:

 :::{figure-md} legal_issues
 :class: figure